SalvatorePreviti/roaring-node/documentation/api/index.d/roaringbitmap32.md

 The portable version is meant to be compatible with Java and Go versions.
 Deserializes the bitmap from an Uint8Array or a Buffer asynchrnously in a parallel thread.
 When deserialization is completed or failed, the given callback will be executed.

-This overload deserialize using the non portable format.
 Deserializes the bitmap from an Uint8Array or a Buffer asynchrnously in a parallel thread.
 When deserialization is completed or failed, the given callback will be executed.